The WWF is run at a local level by the following offices...

 What WWF is doing

-We work to establish systems and responses in the financial sector to address illegal capital flows associated with wildlife trafficking by partnering with key financial institutions to:
+In order to establish systems and responses in the financial sector to address illegal capital flows associated with wildlife trafficking, WWF partners with key financial institutions and has:

-- Develop guidelines on red flag indicators of financial crimes in illegal wildlife trade
+- Developed guidelines on red flag indicators of financial crimes in illegal wildlife trade

-- Establish a IWT-focused global MoU with the Association of Certified Anti-Money Laundering Specialists (ACAMS) with 80,000 members in 175 countries
+- Established a IWT-focused global MoU with the Association of Certified Anti-Money Laundering Specialists (ACAMS) with 80,000 members in 175 countries

 Future actions: